The Charge of Hestia

 Elemental Altars:

-each with Velcro to make a full cloak and covered in dead foliage and fruit
+with Velcro to make a full cloak and covered in dead foliage and

 Water,